 It may not be easy for the general public to master the definition of sexual harassment.
 Therefore, it is useful to provide examples as illustration.
-For example, a coach has physical contact, which is unwelcome and unnecessary, with an athlete; or an athlete makes unwelcome remarks of a sexual nature to a coach.
+For example, a frontline worker has physical contact, which is unwelcome and unnecessary, with a service user; or a service user makes unwelcome remarks of a sexual nature to a worker.
 Please refer to the website of the EOC for relevant examples.

-6. Rights of victim and various actions to be taken

-• Every person has a right to lodge a complaint against sexual harassment.

-- When a person is sexually harassed, he / she may take the following actions: - Speak up at the time.
-Tell the harasser that his / her act is unwelcome and should be stopped immediately. - Keep a written record of the incidents, including the date, time, location, witnesses and nature (what the harasser has said or done) and his / her own response. - Tell someone he / she trusts and ask for emotional support and advice. - Lodge a formal or informal complaint with the organisation.
+- 6. Rights of victim and various actions to be taken - Every person has a right to lodge a complaint against sexual harassment. - When a person is sexually harassed, he / she may take the following actions: - Speak up at the time.
+Tell the harasser that his / her act is unwelcome and should be stopped immediately. - Keep a written record of the incidents, including the date, time, location, witnesses and nature (what the harasser has said or done) and his / her own response. - Tell someone he / she trusts and ask for emotional support and advice. - Lodge a formal or informal complaint with the agency.
 An informal complaint can be made verbally to let the parties concerned understand the issue from a different perspective in a communicative approach, and to settle the dispute.
 A formal complaint is normally made in written form and should be formally investigated in accordance to the general complaint handling procedures.
 The process and findings of the investigation (including disciplinary or other appropriate actions, if any) should be properly recorded, with recommendations.
-If the complainant dissatisfies with the outcome of the informal complaint, he / she can lodge a formal complaint. - Before deciding to file a complaint at the EOC or not, one may call the EOC's Anti-Sexual Harassment Hotline at 2106 2222 to seek information about sexual harassment, including definition of sexual harassment, relevant legal provisions, complaint procedures and other community resources.
+If the complainant dissatisfies with the outcome of the informal complaint, he / she can lodge a formal complaint.

+- Before deciding to file a complaint at the EOC or not, one may call the EOC's Anti-Sexual Harassment Hotline at 2106 2222 to seek information about or assistance on sexual harassment, including definition of sexual harassment, relevant legal provisions, complaint procedures and other community resources. - Lodge a complaint with the EOC and request investigation or conciliation.
+In case conciliation fails, the complainant may seek legal assistance from the EOC.
+EOC Online Complaint Form can be found at the EOC website: